Junior Eurovision Song Contest 2025: Contest overview

-The event will take place on 13 December 2025 at 20:00 GET (17:00 CET).
-Eighteen countries will participate, with the running order drawn and published on 4 November 2025.
-All the countries competing will be eligible to vote with the jury vote, as well as participating and non-participating countries under an aggregated international online vote.
+The event took place on 13 December 2025 at 20:00 GET (17:00 CET).
+Eighteen countries participated, with the running order published on 4 November 2025.
+All the countries competing were eligible to vote with the jury vote, as well as participating and non-participating countries under an aggregated international online vote.
+France won with 248 points, winning the jury vote.
+Ukraine, who won the online vote, came second with 177 points, with Georgia, Armenia, and Spain completing the top five.
+Croatia, Azerbaijan, Cyprus, Montenegro, and Ireland occupied the bottom five positions.